 Between the ‘30s and the ‘50s, horror films were either good vs. evil parables about right defeating wrong or simply entertainment with groundbreaking, if now cheesy-looking effects.
 Later, however, certain themes proved more sinister than the films’ grotesque antagonists.
 Francis Ford Coppola’s 1992 remake of Dracula is humanism in its most monstrous form.
 Where Lugosi’s Count recoils in defeat at the sight of the cross, Coppola’s version has the vampire burning up the crucifix with his icy stare.
 This image is a statement, denying the supremacy of God and perhaps His existence all together.

-You have read my appreciative critique of M. Night Shyamalan’s psychological thriller, Signs, about alien beings coming to take over Earth.
+You have read of M. Night Shyamalan’s psychological thriller, Signs, about alien beings coming to take over Earth.
 In it suspenseful Hitchcockian elements serve to unnerve the audience.
 Added to the unsettling atmosphere, the story’s subtext concerns a man losing then regaining his faith.
 The film also has an intriguing take concerning coincidence in our daily lives.
 Do things happen by chance or do they serve to develop our nature?
 Shyamalan’s film is about finding our way – or finding our way back.
 I guess you could say it’s a thinking man’s (or woman’s) horror movie.

 Thought-provoking horror movies are few and far between.
 I’m not sure any of us realize the true purpose or effect of horror movies on our psyches.
 Though the garbage-in/garbage-out theory may seem strident to teens, it does deserve consideration.
 Adolescents are bombarded by a great deal of media influence, much of which doesn’t feed the soul.
 Some will defend the escapism value of the horror film, while others steadfastly maintain that it is a genre with a demonic impact.
 Here’s something we should consider: like all living things, the spirit of man needs to be nourished.